supimon/gulpandwebpack/README.md

+# AEM frontend development environment

-# Working with pug files :
+## Working with pug files :

 - the only thing to be taken care of is the inclusion on CSS and JS files injection tags.
 - basically the format is as follows: